Worldwide Guide to Women in Leadership

 1999-2000 Federal Minister for Relations with International Financial Institutions Borka Vučić

 Till her appointment she was Head of Beogradska Banka and bankier of President Slobodan Milosevic.
-President-by-age from 2007 and Temporary Speaker of the Serbian Assembly February-May 2007. (born ca. 1927-)
+President-by-age from 2007 and Temporary Speaker of the Serbian Assembly February-May 2007.
+Killed in a traffic accident.
+She lived (1926-2009).

 1999-2000 Federal Minister of Science, Development and Environment Nada Sljapić